 1. Measurement:

-- Standards are objective and measured against highly specific criteria against which performance can be measured. - The assessor is objective. - Assessors' values play no part in assessment. - Student context (background) is irrelevant. - Measurements are reliable measures of achievement. - Assessment is designed by assessors.
+- Standards are objective and measured against precise criteria against which performance can be measured. - The assessor is objective. - Assessors' values play no part in assessment. - Student context (background) is irrelevant. - Measurements are reliable measures of achievement. - · Assessors design assessment.